CodeSeeker-io/JobTracker/README.md

 The app can be used to track and update the status of job applications.
 Data entered into the web app will automatically be sent to the user's Mixpanel account.

 ## Contributions
 If you would like to contribute, it's easy to get started.
-In general, we adhere to the following Git workflow.
+In general, we adhere to the following Git workflow:

 1. Clone the project to your own machine
 2. Create your own feature branch